Vandesm14/clui/README.md

 ![](clui-screenshot.png)

-## This project is still a WIP so don't yell at it if it doesn't work
+## This project is still a WIP so don't yell at it if it doesn't work!
 *Open to contributions, just email me at vandesm14@gmail.com, DM me on [Twitter](https://twitter.com/vandesm14), or find me on [Discord](https://discord.gg/UKQUkhjxRT)*